 - Butane is only slightly soluble in water.
 Spills will spread on the water surface and the majority will evaporate.
-Estimated volatilization half-lives for a model river and model lake are 2 hours and 3 days, respectively. - Hydrolysis is not expected to be an important environmental fate process since both nbutane and isobutane lacks functional groups that hydrolyze under environmental conditions.
+Estimated volatilization half-lives for a model river and model lake are 2 hours and 3 days, respectively. - Hydrolysis is not expected to be an important environmental fate process since n-butane lacks functional groups that hydrolyze under environmental conditions.